elijahchurch/Pizza-Parlor-Project/README.md

 **Code** Pizza {toppings: ["pepperoni", "sausage"], size: small, cost: 0}\
 Pizza.calcualteCost()\
 **Expected Output:** Pizza {Pizza toppings: ["pepperoni", "sausage"], size: small, cost: 13}

+## Setup/ Installation Requirements

+* Clone this repository to your desktop.
+* In the topmost directory of the project, open up all of the code using Visual Code Studio or a similar application to view the written code.
+* The webpage itself can be viewed and interacted with by right-clicking the index.html in Visual Code and opening up a Live Server or visiting this [webpage hosted by github]().

+## Known Bugs

+* The checkout button currently has no created functionality.
+If time allowed, it would have directed the user to another hidden div where the user could enter his address information for online checkout.

+## License

+MIT

+Copyright (c) 2023 Jason Elijah Church